day0ng/w-ping/README.md

 2016-09-15:

-There's something wrong with raw-python-ping.
+There's something wrong with pure-python-ping.
 It gets wrong latency, and I can not fix it.
 So I set Linux ping as default instead of pure-python-ping.
 The pure-python-ping can be enabled with --pythonping.